rockdisc/Book-of-Knowledge/2-Main/0-SORT THIS/Debate parent night speech.md

 Humans should colonize Mars before fixing Earth
 School should start later in the day
-Public transportation is better than private cars
+Public transportation is better than private cars Should Debate have community service hours
+East or West coast